efabless/mpw_precheck/README.md

 - Before you run the precheck tool, make sure you go through https://opensource.google/docs/releasing/preparing/ and cover the requirements.

-- Overwrite `verilog/gl/user_project_wrapper.v` with your synthesized netlist.
+- Overwrite `verilog/gl/user_project_wrapper.v` with your synthesized netlist **make sure the netlist includes power information**.
 Otherwise, point to it properly in your `info.yaml`.
 You can alternatively use spice files for both `caravel` and `user_project_wrapper`.
 Keep on reading for this point to make more sense.

 - Make sure you have the top level GDS-II under a directory called `gds/`; thus containing `gds/caravel.gds`, this directory should be compressed and the script will use your Makefile to uncompress it.